-- A CM should focus on IT security to project your IP from breaches
+- A contract manufacturer (CM) should focus on IT security to project your IP from breaches.

 IT Security – Security breaches have become too common.
-How does the CM protect IP from the outside world?
+How does the contract manufacturer (CM) protect IP from the outside world?
 Are the necessary firewalls in place?
 Are they monitored in real time?
-How often is there a formal review of IT security tools, procedures and policies?
-Does the contract manufacturer address internal information security?
+How often is there a formal review of IT security tools, procedures, and policies?
+Does the CM address internal information security?
 Does the CM segregate information internally by formally granting access rights?
 Is business information backed up daily and stored off site?

 Policies and Procedures – Does the contract manufacturing company have written policies and procedures addressing IP security?
 These procedures should delineate what is and is not permissible with respect to handling sensitive customer information.
 The CM needs to be able to explain how they perform tasks such as interfacing with sub-suppliers without compromising customer IP, and provide evidence that current NDAs are in place with all suppliers.

 Culture – This is an essential, and often overlooked, component of IP security.
 The company’s collective attitude is what ascribes importance to the protection of customer IP.
 Are corporate policies and procedures taken seriously?
 Some CMs will divulge the names of its customers and use pictures of their products without explicit permission.
 Remember, if the CM is willing to tell you all about its current customers, it stands to reason they will be equally free with your sensitive information.

 Protecting the security of your customer’s IP is essential to maintaining their trust, and trust is an essential ingredient in the relationship required between a customer and a contract manufacturing company.
 Are you looking for a reliable CM for cleanroom assembly or medical equipment?
 Keller Technology is here to help.
 Contact us today to find out how we make protecting your intellectual property our number one goal.